Complete Guide to Timeshare Cancellation Letters & Timeshare Rescission Letters

 It has two applications:

-- During the legal rescission time (the cooling-off period)
+- During the legal timeshare rescission time (the cooling-off period).

-- Once the recission period has passed (cancellation of contract)
+- Once the rescission period has passed (formal cancellation of contract).

-The content and approach are different for each category.
+The content and approach are different for each category, but the goal remains the same: total legal release from financial liability.

 What Is a Timeshare Rescission?

-A Timeshare rescission letter is used when there is a cooling-off period, which means you can cancel the timeshare contract easily.
+A timeshare rescission letter is used when there is a cooling-off period, which means you can cancel the timeshare contract easily and receive a full refund.
 The time frame varies with differences from state to state.
+In 2026, these laws remain the strongest protection for consumers, yet nearly 95% of buyers wait until after this window closes to seek more information about their true maintenance costs.

 A rescission period exists in each state, usually:

-When done correctly and in a timely manner, rescission is the quickest and easiest way to cancel.
+When done correctly and in a timely manner, sending a timeshare rescission letter is the quickest and easiest way to cancel.

 Knowing the Rescission Period (Cooling-Off Laws)